WellTax offers essential support to entrepreneurs in incorporating a company in the UK with our formation services.

 - Shareholders can be part of the organisational structure (designated members).
 Thus, its costs can be lower than other limited companies.

 If an individual starts working for him/herself, the person is automatically classed as a sole trader.
 Being a Sole Trader means that the person becomes Self-Employed even if he/she has not communicated this to HM Revenue and Customs (HMRC).
 As a sole trader, the person will be held responsible for his/her taxes and accountable for the business with all the assets that he/she owns.
 The Sole Trader is the person running the business as well as keeping the company’s profits after tax and employing staff.
-Also, pros of sole trading include that:
+Also, the pros of sole trading include that:

 - Start-up costs are low;